Application-Defined Receive Side Dispatching on the NIC: Implementation

-\Para{Implementation of Matcher} We take inspiration from implementing hardware packet parsers~\cite{rmt_parser_design} to implement {\it skip-and-check} in Matcher by mapping {\it skip}s and {\it check}s to Random Access Memory (RAM) and Content Addressable Memory (CAM) respectively.
-Specifically, as in Figure~\ref{fig:rsd}, a dispatch rule consisting of skip-and-checks can be translated into a state machine, where states alternate between skipping bytes and matching strings until a final output is found.
-We map states that skip bytes into entries in RAM, and states that match string into entries in a CAM so that the string matching can be implemented as a content-addressing operation.
-Rule matching then requires going back and forth between these two units, and Matcher outputs a queue pair identifier when a match/mismatch has been found.
+\textit{Matcher.} We take inspiration from implementing hardware packet parsers~\cite{rmt_parser_design} to implement \textit{skip-and-match} in Matcher by mapping \textit{skip}s and \textit{match}es to Random Access Memory (RAM) and Content Addressable Memory (CAM) respectively.
+Specifically, as in Figure~\ref{fig:rsd}, a dispatch rule consisting of skip-and-matches can be translated into a state machine, where states alternate between skipping bytes and matching strings until a final output is found.
+We map states that skip bytes into entries in RAM, and states that match string into entries in a CAM so that the string matching can be implemented as a content-addressable operation.
+Rule matching then requires going back and forth between these two units, and Matcher outputs an RX queue identifier when a match/mismatch has been found.